bkatzung/kcsg-kartra-pages/readme.txt

 == Upgrade Notice ==

+= 1.0.7 =

+This critical fix allows Kartra Download mode to work properly after changes made by Kartra.

 = 1.0.4 =

 As of this version, PHP CURL support is sufficient for operation; the less-secure allow_url_fopen setting is no longer required.